Our Diverse Bird Life

 Our priority species were selected by reviewing the status of each bird species occurring within the Pacific Birds geography in each of our priority habitats and establishing a list of priority species for conservation action alongside partners.
 Specific criteria vary across priority habitats and locations.
 Please see the Strategic plan for each region for further information.

-Coastal Wetlands in the Pacific Northwest & Alaska
+Coastal Wetlands in the Pacific Northwest and Alaska

 *subspecies or subpopulation of conservation concern